Excerpts from:

 women are pulled home

-by thoughts of cleaning or cooking
+by thoughts of cleaning or

 rice, corn, rye, wheat,